-Two of the most commonly prescribed minimally invasive surgical (MIS) procedures to correct anatomical problems associated with infertility and pregnancy loss are laparoscopy and hysteroscopy
+To correct anatomical problems associated with infertility and pregnancy loss your doctor may prescribe a laparoscopy or hysteroscopy

-Laparoscopy and hysteroscopy are two of the most common procedures to either diagnose a woman’s infertility or correct problems that cause infertility and miscarriage.
+Laparoscopy and hysteroscopy are two of the most common minimally invasive gynecological surgical procedures to either diagnose a woman’s infertility or correct problems that cause infertility and miscarriage.

 An instrument to move the uterus during surgery will be placed in the vagina.
 Carbon dioxide (CO2) is put into the abdomen through a special needle that is inserted just below the navel.
 This gas helps to separate the organs inside the abdominal cavity, making it easier for the physician to see the reproductive organs during laparoscopy.
 The gas is removed at the end of the procedure.

-Laparoscopy is a less-invasive procedure than open abdominal surgery and allows for a quicker recovery with a lower risk of adhesion (scar tissue) formation.
+Laparoscopy is more invasive than a hysteroscopy, but a less-invasive procedure than open abdominal surgery and allows for a quicker recovery with a lower risk of adhesion (scar tissue) formation.
 Most patients go home the same day as the procedure and return to work 3-4 days later.